YanXiong-UCAS/Yan_XIONG-academic-website/content/publication/paper4/example/index.md

 ---
-title: "Intelligent Thermal Control Strategy Based on Reinforcement Learning for Space Telescope"
+title: "Application of Deep Reinforcement Learning to Thermal Control of Space Telescope"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here